 - 9.1.
-Retention and Protection of Trees 1, 2 and 10-13 according to AS-4970-2009 (Protection Trees on Development Sites).
+Retention and Protection of Trees 1-7 according to AS-4970-2009 (Protection Trees on Development Sites).
 No roots are to be pruned greater than 40mm diameter within any TPZ and no roots at all within any SRZ without the authorisation of the project arborist.
 Details of any TPZ encroachment and tree protection required are found in sections 8.1, 8.2 and 8.4 (Tree Protection Plan). - 9.2.
-Removal and replacement of Trees 3-9 due to their low retention values and/or conflicts with the proposed development design.
-More details can be found in section 8.1 and 8.3. - 9.3.
 Generally all activities involving soil level changes, excavation, storage, cleaning and refueling are prohibited (a full list is found in section 4.2 AS-4970) within the TPZ.
 Installation of any underground services including stormwater infrastructure will need to be done in accordance with the conditions listed in 10.4.2.
 Some activities may be authorized if required but only by the project arborist.
-Any additional mulching or irrigation required should be done at the discretion of the project arborist. - 9.4.
-Branch and Truck protection, if required (only if access into TPZ needed), should be installed as detailed in section 10.3.2 of this report. - 9.5.
-All other tree protection measures required during construction and detailed in section 8.4 (Tree Protection Plan) of this report are to be complied with. - 9.6.
+Any additional mulching or irrigation required should be done at the discretion of the project arborist. - 9.3.
+Branch and Truck protection, if required (only if access into TPZ needed), should be installed as detailed in section 10.3.2 of this report. - 9.4.
+All other tree protection measures required during construction and detailed in section 8.4 (Tree Protection Plan) of this report are to be complied with. - 9.5.
 Any tree removal works and tree protection measures should be carried out by an arborist with a minimum qualification of AQF level 3 and certified by the project arborist.
-The project arborist should have a minimum qualification of AQF level 5 or equivalent. - 9.7.
-All works on-site should be carried out according to Workcover Authority NSW 2007, Code of Practice Amenity Tree Industry, NSW. - 9.8.
+The project arborist should have a minimum qualification of AQF level 5 or equivalent. - 9.6.
+All works on-site should be carried out according to Workcover Authority NSW 2007, Code of Practice Amenity Tree Industry, NSW. - 9.7.
 All works should be carried out according to AS-4373-2007 (Pruning of Amenity Trees) and AS-4970-2009 (Protection trees on development sites).